 Hill et al[28] reported the prevalence of anxiety in HCWs during SARS, COVID-19, and MERS to be 14.8%, 18%, and 5.8%, respectively.
 The authors also noted that the overall prevalence of anxiety symptoms was higher than that of anxiety disorders, at 45.9% compared to 16.1%.
 A systematic review and meta-analysis by Busch et al[16] reported the overall prevalence of anxiety to be 25.36%.

-The at-risk group 1: Nurses: Multiple studies also reported that nurses were found to have a higher prevalence of mental health symptoms compared to other HCWs.
+The at-risk group 1 (Nurses): Multiple studies also reported that nurses were found to have a higher prevalence of mental health symptoms compared to other HCWs.
 In a review of HCWs in intensive care units and emergency departments, Gualano et al[11] reported that nurses had the highest prevalence of burnout at 64%, compared to advanced practice providers (56%), respiratory therapists (55%), physicians (49%), and physicians-in-training (48%).
 Emotional exhaustion and depersonalisation were also higher in nurses in critical care units, at 24.7%.
 Ghahramani et al’s[15] subgroup analysis reported overall burnout among the group which consisted of physicians and/or nurses to be the highest at 66%, compared to that of a group that mixed HCWs which were 40%.
 However, the mixed HCWs group had a higher prevalence for the individual components.
 Ching et al’s[13] data on burnout showed that the nurse population had an 80.2% prevalence of experiencing burnout, followed by doctors at 74.9% and lastly by allied healthcare personnel at 64.9%.
 Hao et al[29] reported that in seven out of 16 studies in their subgroup analysis that the prevalence of anxiety in nurses was 36.8% as compared to when mixed staff groups were analysed, where the prevalence was 26.8%.
 Similarly, Dong et al’s[24] meta-analysis also reported higher anxiety prevalence among nurses, 44.0% compared to 29.0% among overall HCWs.
 Ching et al[13] also found anxiety to be most prevalent in nurses at 43.1%, which surpasses that of doctors, dentists, allied healthcare professionals, and pharmacists, which had an anxiety prevalence of 38.6% to 39.6%.
 When compared to medical doctors, Chen et al[30] also reported a higher prevalence of anxiety in nurses, 45.0% compared to 25.0%.

-The at-risk group 2: Females HCWs: Other than nurses, HCWs of the female gender were also found to be more susceptible to anxiety.
+The at-risk group 2 (Females HCWs): Other than nurses, HCWs of the female gender were also found to be more susceptible to anxiety.
 In 11 studies that reported on anxiety prevalence by gender, the pooled prevalence was 50.0% in females compared to 36.0% in males[22].
 The prevalence of anxiety in females reported by Ching et al[13] was 50.6% compared to 40.4% in males.
 Chen et al[30] reported the prevalence of anxiety in females to be 38.0% compared to 26% in males.
 Salazar de Pablo et al[17] review found that studies which included nurses were associated with higher psychological distress compared to studies which included multiple professions or were physician-only.

 DISCUSSION